Mic-map/PIRACY/README.md

 In order to enable FIX ICA auto-classification, specific configuration is required.
 Please refer to FIX's userguide for details (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIX/UserGuide).

 # Recommended Usage
+It is recommended to run PIRACY in a python script following the example in "test.py".
+However, it is also possible to run in a command line, e.g,
+    python3 /yourpath/PIRACY/main.py --step='preprocessing' --datapath=/your/data/path --subject='CTL3693' --ses=1 --run=1